dSynMa/sweap-docker/README.md

 docker run --rm -v ./benchmarks:/benchmarks sweap-cav26:latest make plots
 ```

-The plots and TeX code for the tables will be generated in
+The plots and TeX code for the tables will be saved in `benchmarks/results`.
-`benchmarks/results`.

 -------------------------------------------------------------------------------
 **                            REUSABLE BADGE                                 **